 Description

-DESCRIPTION: located to the rear of the Roman Catholic Church of St George (Grade II*) the war memorial comprises a stone calvary cross surmounted on a pedestal, with an open triangular pediment above.
-The whole is set on a four-stepped, square base.
-The copper sculpture of Christ is on the south face of the cross, and above is a copper scroll inscribed with the initials ‘INRI’.
-This stands for Iesus Nazarenvs Rex Ivdaeorvm and translates as Jesus of Nazareth, King of the Jews.
+The war memorial, erected in 1921, is located to the rear of the Roman Catholic Church of St George.
+It is constructed of stone and features a copper statue of Christ.
+The memorial consists of a stone calvary cross set on a pedestal, topped with an open triangular pediment, and is placed on a four-stepped, square base.
+The copper sculpture of Christ is positioned on the south face of the cross, with a copper scroll above it inscribed with the initials ‘INRI’, which stands for Iesus Nazarenvs Rex Ivdaeorvm, translating to Jesus of Nazareth, King of the Jews.

-On the south face of the pedestal is the inscription:
+On the south face of the pedestal, there is an inscription that reads:

-The inscription includes the names of a major and two captains.
-To the other faces of the pedestal are the names of the 22 Catholic servicemen who died in the conflict.
+This inscription includes the names of a major and two captains, while the other faces of the pedestal list the names of 22 Catholic servicemen who died in the conflict.

-On the south face of the third step of the base is inscribed the biblical reference:
+Additionally, on the south face of the third step of the base, there is a biblical reference inscribed that states:

 AS CHRIST LAID DOWN HIS LIFE FOR US SO THEY LAID / DOWN THEIR LIVES FOR THE BRETHREN 1 JOHN III 16.